SerenityOS/serenity/CONTRIBUTING.md

 Everyone is encouraged to make use of tooling (spell checkers, etc) to make this easier.

+## Testing policy

+When possible, please include tests when fixing bugs or adding new features.

 ## Code submission policy

 Nobody is perfect, and sometimes we mess things up.
 That said, here are some good dos & don'ts to try and stick to: